nnekandubishi/applied-machine-learning-project/README.md

 This repository contains my MSc Data Science coursework for the Applied Machine Learning module, focusing on two primary tasks: topic classification and text clarity classification.
 These tasks aim to explore and implement machine learning techniques suitable for text classification in response to a hypothetical client’s needs.

+### Disclaimer
+This repository contains code and data for educational purposes as part of my coursework. **Please do not copy or reuse this code for your own coursework or projects without permission.**

 ## Project Overview
 The coursework involves consulting for a client who manages a text-based platform and wishes to use machine learning to automate text classification tasks.
 Specifically:
 - **Task 1**: Classify text into five topics, including "Artificial Intelligence" and "Philosophy," using Logistic Regression with word embeddings.